-The Civil Engineering Department offers a wide range of postgraduate studies which are usually linked to the research fields in which the Department is currently active.
+The department offers a wide range of postgraduate studies which are linked to research in the fields of transport studies, concreted and materials structural integrity, geotechnical engineering, structural engineering and mechanics, urban water management and water quality engineering.
 Masters degree programmes are offered which comprise different levels of research versus course work, thus allowing students to educate themselves according to their particular strengths and career choices.
 Postgraduate courses vary in duration from one year to three years.
 Some courses are offered during the University semesters while others are offered during a block week.

 Civil engineering involves the planning, design, construction and development of building and infrastructure projects, the management and distribution of water resources, the optimisation of traffic and transport services and the creation of sustainable and energy-efficient cities and communities in a rapidly developing global environment.